Vignettes & Poems

 Toes set apart

-Necks that tilt
+Necks that can tilt

-Hands that dart
+Hands that will dart

-Truth, we see
+And truth, we see

-Smelly Ditty 2016 | To be sung as a birthday present
+Smelly Ditty 2016 | to be sung as a birthday present

 Smelly socks, you remind me of the places that I've been to